-As required by the Community Maritime Park Associates (CMPA) and the City of Pensacola (City), the audited annual financial statements have been prepared and are submitted herein.
+As required by the Community Maritime Park Associates (CMPA) and the City of Pensacola (City), the audited annual financial statements have been prepared and are submitted herein for the period October 1, 2016 through May 31, 2017.

 The financial statements were compiled by the accounting firm of Warren Averett, LLC, and audited by the independent accounting firm of Saltmarsh, Cleaveland & Gund.
 Staff from the CMPA and the City were instrumental in preparing the financial statements and related Management's Discussion and Analysis (MD&A).
 CMPA staff believes that the report is a fair representation of the CMPA's financial position and results of operations as measured by the financial activity of the corporation, that presented data is accurate in all material aspects and that all disclosures necessary to enable the reader to gain maximum understanding of the CMPA's financial affairs have been included.